timeowilliams/kafkaSlack-App/README.md

+ # kafkaSlack-App

- Plan: Create a mini event-driven application
+ Plan: Create a mini event-driven application;

 To start the application:
 1. Install Docker onto your machine